-PEOPLE DEVELOPMENT
+employees identifying as

+Indigenous2.

+organisations.

+factories in our audit

+program.

-While Wesfarmers' workforce is made up of 54 per cent women and 46 per cent men, a key opportunity for the Group is to increase the percentage of leadership positions held by women.
+ني - A • PEOPLE DEVELOPMENT WASTE AND WATER USE ETHICAL SOURCING AND HUMAN RIGHTS CLIMATE CHANGE RESILIENCE While Wesfarmers' workforce is made up of 54 per cent women and 46 per cent men, a key opportunity for the Group is to increase the percentage of leadership positions held by women.

-WASTE AND WATER USE

 Despite our efforts, ongoing reduction in waste disposed and water use is hard to maintain as our businesses continue to grow.
 We will continue to seek opportunities to do this.

-ETHICAL SOURCING AND HUMAN RIGHTS

 We will continue to focus on ethical sourcing, especially supply chain transparency.
 Strengthening our relationships with suppliers ensures that we can contribute positively in this area.

-CLIMATE CHANGE RESILIENCE

 We will continue to focus on climate change resilience, especially energy efficiency.
 Wesfarmers is committed to minimising its footprint and to deliver solutions that help its customers and the community do the same.

-- 1 Factories include supplier sites. - 2 As at 30 June 2017.